How to Disable Audio Output on Windows 11

 You can disable audio output on Windows 11 by switching your default playback device or muting a specific audio device directly in the Sound settings.

-This effectively stops sound from playing through unwanted speakers or headphones, saving you the hassle of physically unplugging them.
+Disabling audio output on Windows 11 stops sound from playing through unwanted speakers or headphones.
+This action saves users the hassle of physically unplugging audio devices, ensuring sound plays only from desired sources.

 This is especially useful when you have multiple audio devices connected, such as a monitor with integrated speakers alongside your primary headset.